kevtool/video_viewer/notes.md

 amazon_hdr_education_reel

+##### gaming videos
 skipping gaming videos for now

-SD content and below videos
+##### SD content and below videos
 Kevin looks at first 17 videos
 Qi  looks at next 17 videos
 Mahtab looks at the rest

-HD content and above vidoes
+##### HD content and above vidoes
 Kevin looks at first 11 videos
 Qi looks at next 11 videos
 Mahtab looks at the rest